MarinerLHS/junior_qa_project/api_testing/test_plan_api.md

 **Tools:**
 - Postman (for sending requests)
 - GitHub (for storing artifacts)
-- VS Code / Notepad (for writing test cases and reports)
+- Google sheets/Notepad (for writing test cases and reports)

 **Types of Testing:**
 - Functional testing (checking the correctness of all endpoints)